We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-The inside of your knee can hurt for many reasons, but it is often due to a deterioration of cartilage.
-It can also follow a sports injury or other type of trauma to your knee.
+The inside of your knee can hurt for many reasons, but it often occurs due to cartilage deterioration.
+It can also follow a sports injury or trauma to your knee.

 Your knee consists of the intersection of four bones, four ligaments, several tendons, two menisci, and cartilage.
 It is easily injured because it’s one of the most complex joints in the body.

-Here are seven of the most common possible causes of inner knee pain.
+Here are seven common causes of inner knee pain.

 Osteoarthritis (OA) is a degenerative disease that breaks down cartilage, causing the bones in your joints to grind together.

 If you experience inner knee pain while putting pressure on your joint, such as when walking up and down stairs or sitting down in a chair, you may have OA.
-Because this pressure causes the pain, your symptoms may get more severe as the day goes on.
+Because this pressure causes the pain, your symptoms may get worse as the day goes on.

 The medial collateral ligament (MCL) runs along the outside of your inner knee to stabilize the joint.
 If the ligament overstretches, you may have an MCL sprain.